KnapsackPro/knapsack-pro-js/README.md

 ### Run tests with `@knapsack-pro/cypress`

-This is useful if you want to run tests in development to test `@knapsack-pro/cypress`.
+You can run tests in development to test `@knapsack-pro/cypress`.

 ```bash
 bin/knapsack_pro_cypress